bitwalker/distillery/docs/Walkthrough.md

 ## Deploying an upgrade

 *Important*: This part is very straightforward with an important
-caveat: Once you have deployed an upgrades, if you make a mistake in, say version X (eg, version X has a bug that is detected in production), you cannot "redeploy" a new release with the same version number (X).
+caveat: Once you have deployed an upgrade, if you make a mistake in, say version X (eg, version X has a bug that is detected in production), you cannot "redeploy" a new release with the same version number (X).
 If you try to do so, you will discover that your